 Ema Ljuba, my Bubbe on my dad’s side, is the matriarch of the Jewish half of my family.
-She lives on Martha’s Vineyard but visited Michigan a couple months ago to meet the newest babies in the family, my son Jacob and my niece Aria.
+She lives on Martha’s Vineyard but fortunately she comes to visit us every couple years and we get to see her when we head to the East Coast.

 After weeks and weeks of having to tell Asher that Ema Ljuba wasn’t here, I was finally able to say “Ema Ljuba’s kids are here!” when two of her seven children paid us a visit from Berkeley, California.
 Aunt Sabrina (on the far left next to my mom and Aunt Patsy), aka “Sabi D”, was more than able to fill in some of the void Ema Ljuba had left behind.

 Of course, in our family, that always means cooking together.
 Sabrina’s visit happened to take place over a Friday night so we ended up spending the day together preparing an incredible Shabbat dinner.